pantheon-systems/documentation/source/docs/articles/sites/newrelic/new-relic-performance-analysis.md

 ## Enabling New Relic

-To enable New Relic on your Pantheon site, click **Settings** in the upper-right corner of your site dashboard.
+To enable New Relic on your Pantheon site, click **Settings** in the upper-right corner of your Site Dashboard.
 Within the Add Ons tab, click **Add** next to New Relic.

 ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/218052)
 Pantheon will automatically configure New Relic on your behalf, including all configurations on the server.
 No further action is required!

-You can access your New Relic instance by clicking on the newly created New Relic button on the left side of the site dashboard.
+You can access New Relic by clicking on the newly created New Relic button on the left side of the Site Dashboard.

  ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/280225)

 You should visit your site in the browser a couple of times to generate data in New Relic.
-After a few minutes pass, you can go to the New Relic workspace on your dashboard and click **Open New Relic**.
+After a few minutes pass, you can go to the New Relic workspace on your Dashboard, and click **Open New Relic**.
 You will be taken to the New Relic interface.

-The New Relic Interface provides severals views that display information about various aspects of your website's performance.
+The New Relic interface provides severals views that display information about various aspects of your website's performance.

 ## End-User Overview